Elderly Legal Assistance Program

 - NO criminal penalty (restitution, fines, or imprisonment)

-- Elderly Legal Assistance Program (ELAP)’s services are provided in every county and addresses issues like:
+- ELAP’s services are provided in every county and address issues like:

 - Income